What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 The Catacombs and the Appian Way

 One of the best hidden gems in Rome is the Appian Way and the Catacombs.
-Mind you – this is a well known site, but as it is a bit more difficult to reach compared to other places, it gets way less visitors.
+Mind you – this is a well known site, but as it is a bit more difficult to reach compared to other hidden places in Rome, it gets way less visitors.

-The Appian Way was built in 312 BC and remains one of the oldest surviving roads in the world.
-It used to connect Rome to places like Naples and Brindisi.
-It was used for military and commercial purposes.
+The Appian Way was built between 312 and 264 BC and remains one of the oldest surviving roads in the world.
+It was a crucial road for the Roman Empire: it connects Rome to places like Naples and Brindisi.
+It was used for military and commercial purposes and it is thanks to this artery that Rome thrived.

-Along the Appian Way, you will find the Church of Domine Quo Vadis, built in the 9th century, and the Catacombs of St. Callixtus, which are the burial ground of 16 popes, and St. Sebastian.
+The Appian Way isn’t just a road to walk or bike on.
+There are many sites to visit along the way.
+For example, you will find the Church of Domine Quo Vadis, built in the 9th century, and the Catacombs of St. Sebastian and of St. Callixtus (Catacombe di San Callisto in Italian),

 Make sure to also read my post A Guide To The Appian Way, Rome’s Via Appia Antica.